 Her favorite foods: gluten-free Thai street food, spicy papaya salad, sushi, and Vietnamese.

-+ Carrie Sullivan, Catering Sales and Event Coordinator
++ Carrie Sullivan, Catering Sales & Event Coordinator

 contact: carrie@lacocinasf.org